 Participation: Students are responsible not only for being present but for actively participating in the work of the class.
 Come to class prepared to contribute to discussions, and do your part to make workshops effective.

 Academic Integrity: The Undergraduate Catalog explains the university policy on academic integrity.
-It defines several varieties of academic dishonesty and spells out the procedures for addressing them.
+It identifies eight varieties of academic dishonesty and spells out the procedures for addressing them.

-The misconduct of greatest concern in composition classes is plagiarism; the sanctions for plagiarism are severe, ranging from a failing grade on a paper to expulsion from the university.
-Every student should become familiar with the conventions for using sources ethically – for quoting, paraphrasing, and providing citations.
-These conventions are explained in the university’s Statement on the Ethical Use of Sources.
+The misconduct of greatest concern in composition classes is plagiarism, which the University of Nebraska at Omaha Undergraduate Catalog, 2009-2010, defines clearly on page 56; the sanctions for plagiarism are severe, ranging from a failing grade on a paper to expulsion from the university.

 Likewise, don’t put your name on any paper that you have not written.
 If you have any questions about whether or how to cite a source, ask your instructor.